Meet Our Organizers

 How do you think jazz can improve people’s lives?

-It allow those who are listening or playing this form of music the opportunity to be creative.
+It allows those who are listening or playing this form of music the opportunity to be creative.